j4mt/carresult/README.md

  • Fuel Policy : Indicates if car is supplied full or empty and whether to be returned full or empty.

-2.0 Objective Using the supplied code as a starting point, the goal is to extend as follows:
+2.0 (Done) Objective Using the supplied code as a starting point, the goal is to extend as follows:

 • Remove any duplicates from the list